asyncPranav/Obsidian/Unit 2 - Constitution.md

 ## 3. **Judicial Powers**

+-  President appoints Chief Justice and Judges of supreme court.

 - **Pardon, reprieve, respite, or remission of punishment** and **commutation of sentences** in certain cases (Article 72).

 - This includes cases involving: